jsocol/monster/README.md

 * AMD, require.js, or another way to use Monster in a browser would be nice.
 * Some sort of test suite.
 * Make it possible to emit custom data with transitions.

+## License

+Monster is distributed under the MIT/X11 license and is free software.
+See the `LICENSE` file for more information.